Blog General

 4. Keep Your Badge Count Low

-No one wants to feel like notifications are “blowing up” their phone.
+No one wants to feel notifications are “blowing up” their phone.
 Although badges are pretty unintrusive, users may find a high number of pending notifications overwhelming, much like having 2,000 unread emails in your inbox.

 Of course, the number of notifications we tolerate depends on the app.
 Although we might feel flattered by a significant badge count on dating or chat apps, double-digit notifications from a budgeting or banking app might make us worry that there’s trouble with our finances.